PuruVJ/all-of-just/README.md

 ## Installation size?

 When you install `all-of-just`, you're not downloading all the `just-*` packages, which along with their packaged `package.json` and `README.md` can be quite big when downloaded all at once.
 Rather, `all-of-just` bundles all of them together into a few JS files, along with proper TypeScript types.
-Your machine downloads no more than `100KB` while installing this library(In future, the size will be halved right when we drop CommonJS support 🙂)
+Your machine downloads no more than `62.5KB` while installing this library

 ## Assumptions